emissary-ingress/emissary/about/microservices-api-gateways.md

 A microservices application has multiple services, each of which is being independently updated.
 Automated pre-production testing of a moving target is necessary but not sufficient for microservices.
 Canary testing, where a small percentage of production traffic is routed to a new service version, is an important tool to help test an update.
 By limiting a new service version to a small percentage of users, the impact of a service failure is limited.

 In a traditional enterprise API gateway, routing is used to isolate or compose/aggregate changing API versions.
-Automated pre-production testing and manual post-production verification and exploration is required.
+Automated pre-production testing and manual post-production verification and exploration are required.

 # Summary